Rocketman7Dawn/mwm-website/README.md

 # Mindfulness with Mind

-This is the new official website for the Mindfulness with Mind project.
+Welcome to the Mindfulness with Mind project.

 We are building a new world!